Personal tools

 "biologically based"

 Of course, this is an unscientific survey.
-For example, the use of all phrases would increase as a web site gets far larger, or decrease as old web pages automatically removed.
+For example, the use of all phrases would increase as a web site gets far larger, or decrease as old web pages are automatically removed.

-But in 2012, it's gone sharply up.
+But unfortunately in 2012, it’s gone sharply up.

-Perhaps this change in the use of the phrase is a function of the increased number of their web pages.
-However, one would hope NAMI would become aware of public concern about the influence of the millions of dollars of drug company money that has privately supported more than half of NAMI's budget for the last few years.
+Perhaps this change in the use of the phrase is a function of an increased number of their web pages.
+However, one would hope NAMI would become aware of public concern about the influence of the millions of dollars of drug company money that has privately supported more than half of NAMI’s budget for the last few years.

-See graph above for representation of the following data: Number of times phrase "biologically based" appears in http://www.nami.org
+See the graph above for representation of the following data:

 120 - count date: Summer 2003